 “De Slag om de Schelde” (The Forgotten Battle)

-The Dutch film, “De Slag om de Schelde” (The Forgotten Battle) premiering in Dutch theaters after coronavirus lockdown, is one of the most expensive Dutch films to ever be produced.
+The Dutch film, “De Slag om de Schelde” (The Forgotten Battle) is set to be released in Pathé cinemas on May 26 2021.
+It is one of the most expensive Dutch films to ever be produced.

 The movie tells the story of this crucial event in history through the eyes of three different characters, each dealing with war and freedom in their own way.
 A Dutch boy fighting for the Germans cross with those of an English glider pilot and a Dutch girl who has reluctantly joined the resistance.
 Check out the trailer!